Each Section meets one afternoon or evening per week during Queensland State School terms. The Sections do not meet during school holidays.

 Our Group operates a public Facebook page, along with a number of private pages for Group members only.
 All pages are monitored by members of our Leadership team.

-No other forms of social media or applications are supported by our Group.
+No other forms of social media are supported by our Group.

 Members are expected to behave in accordance with the Association’s policies, the Scout Promise and Law and the Code of Conduct and Code of Ethics for Adults in Scouting at all times.